Susan Tedeschi: As an opening act

-Eventually, Tedeschi was opening for John Mellencamp, B.B.
-King, Buddy Guy, The Allman Brothers Band, Taj Mahal and Bob Dylan.
+Eventually Tedeschi was opening for John Mellencamp, B.B.
+King, Buddy Guy, The Allman Brothers Band, Taj Mahal, and Bob Dylan.
 In 2000, Just Won't Burn (1998) reached Gold record status for sales of 500,000 in the United States, rare for a blues production.
 She recorded two tracks with Double Trouble band members Chris Layton and Tommy Shannon for their album.

 She opened for The Rolling Stones in 2003 and played in huge venues, gaining national exposure.
 The gig was not financially lucrative.
 According to Tedeschi, "They pay, but it's not great.
 I don't make any money 'cause I've got to pay all my sidemen.
 I'll be lucky if I break even."
 In 2004, Tedeschi was featured on the PBS television program Austin City Limits with William Green on Hammond organ; Jason Crosby on keyboards, violin, and vocals; Ron Perry on bass; and Jeff Sipe on drums.

 Soul Stew Revival

-While in New Orleans opening for the Allman Brothers Band on their 1999 summer tour, Tedeschi met Derek Trucks, the band's slide guitarist and bandleader and lead guitarist of The Derek Trucks Band.
+While in New Orleans opening for the Allman Brothers Band on their 1999 summer tour, Tedeschi met Derek Trucks; Trucks was slide guitarist for the band, and bandleader and lead guitarist of The Derek Trucks Band.
 In addition to a personal relationship, Tedeschi and Trucks then toured together frequently under the name Soul Stew Revival.
-This included members of The Derek Trucks Band, members of Tedeschi's band, and other musicians who travelled with them, including Trucks' younger brother, drummer Duane Trucks.
+SSR included members of The Derek Trucks Band, members of Tedeschi's band, and other musicians who traveled with them, including Trucks' younger brother, drummer Duane Trucks.
 In 2008, they added a three-piece horn section.

 Tedeschi Trucks Band

 In 2010, Tedeschi and Trucks announced a hiatus for their solo bands, and formed a new group called Tedeschi Trucks Band.
 The group performed at a number of festivals including Eric Clapton's Crossroads Guitar Festival, Fuji Rock Festival and others.
-Unlike their previous collaborative project – Derek Trucks & Susan Tedeschi's Soul Stew Revival – the Tedeschi Trucks Band focuses on writing and performing original material and is the focus of both Trucks and Tedeschi for the foreseeable future.
+Unlike their previous collaborative project–Derek Trucks & Susan Tedeschi's Soul Stew Revival–the Tedeschi Trucks Band focuses on writing and performing original material and is the focus of both Trucks and Tedeschi for the foreseeable future.

 Layla Revisited (Live at LOCKN') was announced on May 7, 2021.
 The album is a one-time live recording of the Derek and The Dominos album Layla and Other Assorted Love Songs performed in full with Trey Anastasio.
-Recorded on August 24, 2019 at the Lockn' Festival in Arrington, Virginia, the album was released on July 16, 2021.
+Recorded on August 24, 2019, at the Lockn' Festival in Arrington, Virginia, the album was released on July 16, 2021.

 Personal life

 On December 5, 2001, Tedeschi married Derek Trucks.
-They have two children: Charles Kahlil Trucks, born in March 2002, is named for saxophonist Charlie Parker, guitarist Charlie Christian, and author Kahlil Gibran.
-Sophia Naima Trucks, born in 2004, takes her middle name from the ballad composed by John Coltrane, in honor of his first wife.
+They have two children: Charles Kahlil Trucks, born in March 2002, is named for saxophonist Charlie Parker, guitarist Charlie Christian, and author Kahlil Gibran; and Sophia Naima Trucks, born in 2004, who takes her middle name from the ballad composed by John Coltrane, in honor of his first wife.
 They reside in Jacksonville, Florida.

-Tedeschi arranged the Berklee scholarship that was awarded to Adrianne Lenker, lead singer, guitarist and songwriter of the Grammy-nominated rock band Big Thief.
+Tedeschi arranged the Berklee scholarship which was awarded to Adrianne Lenker, lead singer, guitarist and songwriter of the Grammy-nominated rock band Big Thief.